Image Missing

 13:00

 The afternoon section takes us deeper into the southern part of the reserve.
 The scenery shifts - more jungle, steeper terrain, fewer settlements.
-We are heading for Kho Muong village.
+We continue towards one of the reserve’s more remote homestay areas.

 15:00

-Before reaching the village, we visit Kho Muong Cave - a large limestone cave extending deep into the hillside.
+Before reaching the homestay, we visit a remote limestone cave extending deep into the hillside.
 Unlike tourist caves elsewhere, this one is undeveloped - no coloured lights or paved paths.
 Just rock formations, darkness and quiet.
 A torch is needed.

 16:30

-We arrive at our homestay in Kho Muong village.
-This is as remote as it gets - a traditional Thai village deep in the reserve surrounded by terraces and forest.
+We arrive at our homestay in the southern part of the reserve.
+This is as remote as it gets - a traditional Thai village deep in Pu Luong surrounded by terraces and forest.
 Simple, authentic and very peaceful.

 19:00